mcneel/help-docs/_en/flamingo/5/help/render-farm.md

 Currently, the farm can be used three ways for processing renderings on multiple computers: single rendering jobs, batch jobs, and animations.

 ##### To verify that the client workstations are responding
-After starting the Render Farmer client on all of the client computers:
+After starting the Render Farmer client on all the client computers:

  1. On any of the master computer, in the Windows Start menu, click [Farm Monitor](#render-farm-monitor).
  1. The client machines should appear in the upper list box.